 In the lateral chambers, human remains of over forty men, women and children were stored.
 Some of them were cremated, while some of them have traces of exposure to weather conditions, which indicates the temporary display of corpses in front of the tomb, before they were buried.
 The cremated remains were placed only in the south-eastern chamber, where men and women were placed, as well as all age groups.
 The south-eastern chamber was also unusual, because it contained almost three times as many people as in each of the other chambers.
 Bone fragments were also found in the central passage, but they were stored there long after the lateral chambers were no longer used.
 Animal bones have also been found, including dogs, cats, deer, pigs, sheep and cattle.

-Currently, the top layer of the tomb (cairn) has disappeared, however, its lower part was reconstructed in 1960-1961 (groundwater damaged especially the north-eastern and south-eastern corners).
-The preserved passage and four burial chambers with lateral stones forming them and the lower part of the tomb, allowing to visualize its size.
+Currently, the top layer of the tomb (cairn) has disappeared, but its lower part was reconstructed in 1960-1961 (groundwater damaged especially the north-eastern and south-eastern corners).
+The preserved passage and four burial chambers with the side stones forming them, as well as the lower part of the tomb, allowing one to visualize its size.
 The monument is open to visitors for free at any time of the day.